PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-0-1-maintenance-release.md

 ![8.0.1 is available!](/assets/images/2023/01/release801.png)

-TO BE COMPLETED
+[wip]

 We suggest upgrading your shop quickly in order to benefit from these fixes.
 Of course, don’t forget to backup before.

-Reminder: the 1-Click Upgrade module’s latest version is v4.15, don’t forget to upgrade it.
+Reminder: the 1-Click Upgrade module’s latest version is [v4.15.0](https://github.com/PrestaShop/autoupgrade/releases/tag/v4.15.0), don’t forget to upgrade it.

 ---